 Heroin is one of the most difficult drugs to detox from, as it leads to painful withdrawal symptoms and strong cravings.
 If you’re ready to quit heroin for good or are thinking about going to treatment, you’re probably the most curious about the heroin detox process.
 Before getting sober, you may have a lot of questions, such as, “What are the symptoms of withdrawal?
 How long does medical detox take?
 Is heroin detox life-threatening?”

 Detox is scary, but that’s mostly because people don’t know how it works.
-At Ohio Addiction Recovery Center, we want to teach you what it’s like to detox from heroin by discussing physical symptoms, psychological symptoms, and what you can expect from a professional heroin detox.
+At Ohio Addiction Recovery Center, we want to teach you what it’s like to detox from heroin by discussing physical symptoms, psychological symptoms, and what you can expect from a professional heroin detox center in Ohio.
 With the right knowledge, you can begin your journey to sobriety without fear.

 What Happens During Heroin Detox and Withdrawal?